This is part two of a look at the ha-ha and The Mount in London’s Kensington Gardens. Part one is here.

 The ha-ha was Kensington Gardens’ physical boundary, yet didnt stop people attempting unauthorised visits into the Gardens and these intrusions occurred quite regularly.
 The Mount, combined with the ha-ha, formed a kind of ‘seeing eye’ which attempted to control any intruders.

 The Mount would have been the ‘all seeing eye’ at Kensington Gardens and it certainly must have gave others the idea they were being watched.
-On that bais the notion of an inverse panopticon system in Kensington Gardens is easy deduction.
+On that basis the notion of an inverse panopticon system in Kensington Gardens is easy deduction.
 The Mount’s location is the giveaway.
-As I have shown, it was the only means of scrutinising the whole Kensington Gardens boundary because it was in exactly the right place for this.
+As I have shown, it was the only means of scrutinising the whole Kensington Gardens boundary because it was in exactly the right place for that task.

 The shelter at the top of The Mount is remarkably like Queen Anne’s Alcove at the north end of the Gardens.
 The alcove originally stood on the south side of the Gardens near the Palace Gates – evidently that on The Mount was a copy of sorts, nevertheless it was very unique.